 - The S button is pressed.

 - The selector lever is moved to position P or R.

-- · The engine is switched off.
+- The engine is switched off.

 - The Winter mode is selected.

-- "Automatic transmission fault indicator" appears on main instrument panel, see page 144.
+- "Automatic transmission fault indicator" appears on main instrument panel, see page 165.

+To select Winter mode, press the "W" button.
 The Winter mode facilitates starting off and driving on icy roads.
 Third gear is selected automatically for starting off to reduce wheelspin.